shoroukabdelraouf/FP_with_Scala_-retail_store_rule_engine_qualifies_orders-_transactions/README.md

  Transactions that didn’t qualify to any discount will have 0% discount.
  Transactions that qualified to more than one discount will get the top 2 and get their average.
  calculate the final price and load the result in a database table of your choice.
- It is required to log the engine’s events in a log file “rules_engine.log”.
+ It is required to log the engine’s events in a log file “rules_engine.log”.(TIMESTAMP LOGLEVEL MESSAGE )

+## Technical considerations:
+the core logic must be written in a pure functional manner.
+In the core functional logic:
+ No mutable data structures allowed.
+ No loops allowed and no Null values are used.
+ All your functions are pure.
+ All functions are documented.